50Hours/50Hours.github.io/ctf/HCMUS-CTF.md

 ## FactorMe (200pt)
 **Author: me**

 **NOTE**: This is a very sad challenge.
-The idea is quite interesting to me, but the setup for the challenge is so bad that some teams could solve it easily with unintended solution. :((
+The idea is quite interesting to me, but the setup for the challenge is so bad that there are some unintended solutions.

 The challenge requires you to count the number of factors a number **n** given its [Euler's totient function](https://en.wikipedia.org/wiki/Euler%27s_totient_function).
 Take a closer look at how **n** is generated.